Kim Campbell (pilot)

 Colonel Kim Nichole Reed-Campbell (born June 6, 1975) is a retired United States Air Force officer and Command Pilot.
 She was decorated for piloting her A-10 Thunderbolt II back to base in southern Iraq after taking heavy anti-aircraft artillery (AAA) damage in aerial combat over Baghdad during Operation Iraqi Freedom in 2003.
 After her tour of duty in Iraq ended, Campbell gave lectures throughout the United States about her experience, including one at the National Air and Space Museum.
 Campbell was promoted to the rank of major in 2006.

 Colonel Campbell was Commander, 612th Theater Operations Group, Davis–Monthan Air Force Base, from July 2016 to June 2018.
-Her final assignment was at the United States Air Force Academy as Faculty Chair, Airpower Innovation & Integration, Department of Military and Strategic Studies.
+Her final assignment was at the United States Air Force Academy as the Director of the Center for Character and Leadership Development.

+In 2023, she was a visiting professor at Reichman University in Herzliya, Israel teaching Leadership & International Security.

 She is married to another A-10 pilot, Colonel Scott Campbell, whom she met at the Air Force Academy.

-Early life and education

-Campbell is the daughter of the former mayor of San Jose (and former USAF captain) Chuck Reed.
-She joined the Civil Air Patrol as a cadet at age 13 and made her first solo flight in a civilian aircraft over San Jose at age 17.
+Education

-Campbell graduated with a Bachelor of Science degree from the United States Air Force Academy in 1997, where she was the cadet wing commander (the highest position a USAFA cadet can achieve) as was her father during his time as a cadet at the Air Force Academy, the first time that a father and daughter both served as cadet wing commander.
-She holds a degree in International Security Studies from the University of Reading, and a Master of Business Administration from Imperial College London, which she undertook while on a Marshall Scholarship.
+Campbell graduated with a Bachelor of Science degree from the United States Air Force Academy in 1997, where she was the cadet wing commander (the highest position a USAFA cadet can achieve), as was her father during his time as a cadet at the Air Force Academy; the first time that a father and daughter both served as cadet wing commander.